Boost.Multi

 Multi is a modern C++ library that provides manipulation and access of data in multidimensional arrays for both CPU and GPU memory.

-Multidimensional array data structures are fundamental to several branches of computing, such as data analysis, image processing, and scientific simulations, and, in combination with GPUs, to Artificial Intelligence and Machine Learning.
-This library offers array containers and subarrays in arbitrary dimensions with well-behaved value semantics,
+Multidimensional array data structures are essential in various fields of computing, including data analysis, image processing, and scientific simulations.
+When combined with GPUs, they also play a significant role in Artificial Intelligence and Machine Learning.

 These depicted 1D, 2D, and 3D arrays containing letters and can be represented, within this library, as C++ objects declared as: